eugenia1984/english/b1-english-for-developers/19-learn-how-to-use-adjectives-in-conversations.md

 - **quite a few**: means a larger number than just a few.
 For example: `There were quite a few people at the meeting`. –> This means many people attended.

 - **double that**: means twice the previous quantity.
 For example: `Last time we ordered 10 routers; this time we need double that, so 20 routers`. –> This shows the quantity has increased two times.

+- **something better**: means an improved or higher-quality option compared to a previous one.
+For example: We found something better than the old processor`. –> This means the team found a newer or more powerful processor.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>